mdaroldi/jdbc1/README.md

 `mysql> CREATE DATABASE coursejdbc;`

+* Then, copy the database.sql file to the container in a fresh terminal:

+`$ docker cp /path/to/database.sql mysql1:/database.sql`

+This may put the file in the root directory.
+In the mysql client terminal, you may check if it worked typing:

+`mysql> system ls`

 * Select this database:

 `mysql> USE coursejdbc;`

-* Then, copy the content of the database.sql file, and paste it in the mysql terminal.
-I may appear messages like:

-`Query OK, 0 rows affected, 1 warning (0.05 sec)`
+* And finally, import the SQL commands from the file:

+`mysql> source database.sql`

 * You can check if everything is OK with this command: